 RV & Motorhome Registration in DelawarePage Overview

-Motor-home travel has become a popular recreational activity for many families, individuals, and retirees.
-If you are a Delaware resident and have a motorhome, recreational vehicle (RV), or travel trailer, you will need to register your vehicle in Delaware.
+Motorhome travel has become a popular recreational activity for many families, individuals, and retirees.
+If you are a Delaware resident and have a motorhome, recreational vehicle (RV), or travel trailer, you will need to properly title and register the vehicle.

 Recreational vehicles can be pretty expensive; you will need to pay attention to lienholder requirements if you have a loan on your travel rig.
-You will also want to consider the weight of your RV when registering it at the Division of Motor Vehicles (DMV).
+You will also want to consider the weight of your RV when registering it at the Delaware Division of Motor Vehicles (DMV).

 You should also inspect your RV before taking a trip to make sure that it is ready for the road.
-Inspecting your RV is different than your car because it is taller, longer, and may even be towed.
-Some tips to keep in mind when submitting to inspections include:
+Inspecting your RV is different than inspecting your car because it is taller, longer, and heavier.
+Some tips to keep in mind when looking over the vehicle include:

 - Look for good tire tread.